2018 Idaho lieutenant gubernatorial election

 The 2018 election for lieutenant governor of Idaho took place on November 6, 2018.
 The primary election to select the candidates from each party to run in the general election took place on May 15, 2018.
 Lieutenant governors serve a four-year term or terms.
 In 2018, the incumbent lieutenant governor, Brad Little, won the Republican nomination for governor and declined to run for re-election in order to run for governor.

+Far-right former state representative Janice McGeachin won the election in a landslide, defeating Democrat Kristin Collum.
+After one term, she retired in 2022 to run unsuccessfully for Governor.